-A heavy-duty steel shipping container makes an extremely effective refrigerator, although you won’t fit one in your kitchen!
+Heavy duty steel shipping containers make extremely effective refrigerators, although you won’t fit one in your kitchen!
 Usually known in the shipping industry as ‘reefers’, refrigerated containers they are used to safely carry temperature-sensitive cargoes, including food and beverages of all kinds.
 Reefers most frequently come in 20ft or 40ft lengths and have inbuilt, electrically powered refrigeration units.
 Once on board a ship, a shipping container can be plugged into the vessel’s own power source and linked up to a computerised monitoring system, which is managed by the crew.
 The standard temperature range is -25C to +25C and if the pre-selected level changes, alarm bells sound and lights flash in the ship’s control room.

 A Surprising Use for Refrigerated Conex Boxes

 One extraordinary and perhaps controversial use of refrigerated shipping containers is the transportation of Scottish cod halfway round the world to China, where its relatively low labor costs (less than $2 a day) mean that it is cheaper to fillet the fish there, before shipping the frozen product all the way back to the UK!
 That’s a 10,000-mile roundtrip in a reefer before the frozen product arrives in British stores and restaurants.
 And it’s not just cod but Scottish prawns and langoustines that make a similar journey to Thailand for cleaning and shelling.
 Even more unlikely, several brands of blended Scotch whisky are sent by Conex box to Australia for bottling!
 Needless to say, this arrangement has not gone down well with global environmentalists, who campaign against excessive food miles, or Scotland’s food and drink workers, justifiably concerned about their jobs vanishing.